grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 The simplest way to store the map is a grid of wall or no wall.
 One way we could store the map as `[[bool; WIDTH]; HEIGHT]` and access it through `map[][]`.
 Storing the map this way wouldn't be very elegant because we'd have to type out each cell individually as a `true` or `false`.

-Because the boolean value (wall or no wall) can be represented by a single bit we can use the bits inside of a number to represent the map: `[u16; HEIGHT]`.
+Because the boolean value (wall or no wall) can be represented by a single bit we can use the bits inside of a number to represent the map: `[<int>; HEIGHT]`.
 In this case, `[u16; HEIGHT]` can represent a map with a width of 16 cells and an arbitrary height of our choosing.
 Using Rust's integer literal syntax we can represent our map pretty simply by writing a `1` where there is a wall and a `0` where there is no wall: